-We work with excellent masters of sport to help promote our passion for healthy lifestyles, and wonderful chefs to create delicious recipes for everyone; from Michelin-starred inspiration to family-friendly dishes that everyone can enjoy.
+We work with excellent masters of sport to help promote our passion for healthy lifestyles and with wonderful chefs to create delicious recipes for everyone; from Michelin-starred inspiration to family-friendly dishes that everyone can enjoy.

 Michel Roux Jr

 Sally Bee is a writer and TV cook who is passionate about creating healthy recipes that the whole family can enjoy.
 Sally is an advocate for healthy living after suffering three heart attacks when she was 36.
-She has written three best-selling family friendly cook books, which have even been used in the kitchen of the White House following a visit by Michelle Obama!
-To see her amazing recipes click here.
+She has written six best-selling family friendly cook books, which have even been used in the kitchen of the White House following a visit by Michelle Obama!
+To see some of Sally's deliciously healthy recipes, please click here.

 Sir Anthony McCoy OBE is the world’s greatest jump jockey.
 He dominated his sport for over 2 decades, making him one of the UK's most talented sportsmen.
 Sir Anthony, known as AP, ended his truly phenomenal career as Champion Jockey for the 20th consecutive year in 2015, recording 4,348 wins (which includes the 2010 Grand National, the prestigious Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase & King George VI Chase).
 This tremendous athlete and BBC Sports Personality of the Year spent his career setting records which we will not see broken in our lifetimes -a tribute to his stamina, endurance, motivation and dedication to the world of sport.